vuejs/docs/src/guide/component-basics.md

 ```

 ::: warning
-Please note we used `model-value` with kebab-case here because we are working with in-DOM template.
+Please note we used `model-value` with kebab-case here because we are working with in-DOM templates.
 You can find a detailed explanation on kebab-cased vs camelCased attributes in the [DOM Template Parsing Caveats](#dom-template-parsing-caveats) section
 :::

 For this to actually work though, the `<input>` inside the component must:

-- Bind the `value` attribute to a `modelValue` prop
+- Bind the `value` attribute to the `modelValue` prop
 - On `input`, emit an `update:modelValue` event with the new value

 Here's that in action: